 Nebraska SNAP income guidelines must be met before an applicant can receive food stamp benefits.
 Typically, a household must earn a monthly income that is 130 percent of the federal poverty level (FPL).
 However, families that include a senior with a disability may earn 165 percent of the FPL and still qualify.

-Maximum monthly income requirements for food stamps are not only determined by the FPL.
-Also a factor is the number of family members in the home.
-For instance, a household with four members will qualify at a higher income than a household with two members.
-A family of four can earn approximately $2,350 while a household of two can earn $1,570.
+Maximum monthly income requirements for food stamps are not only determined by the FPL, as another factor is the number of family members in the home.
+For instance, a household with four members will qualify with a higher income than a household with two members.
+A family of four can earn up to $2,871 a month while a household of two may qualify if it earns no more than $1,888.

 Food stamp income guidelines allow applicants to exclude, or deduct, certain expenses from their incomes.
 These include: